mrguisher/e-commerce-blog/README.md

 * [Launch](#launch)

 ## General info
 This website is designed with accordance to mobile-first approach and responsive to most common screen sizes.
+Contains subscribe and contact form validation.
 At the very beginning a mobile menu was created using jQuery.
 Later on I decided to transpile code to javascript ES6 standard.
+Development was more efficient with created npm scripts to start delevopment server and compile sass files.

 ## Screenshots
 ![mockup e-commerce blog](/mockup/mockup.png)